.NET Insecure Deserialization

 Task 1.
 Perform reconnaissance and find a soap-based web service Interact with all services of the web server to find the one that you can interact with via SOAP messages.

-Note: The binary used is based on NCC Group's vulnerable remoting service. [https://github.com/nccgroup/VulnerableDotNetHTTPRemoting\]
+Note: The binary used is based on NCC Group's vulnerable remoting service. [https://github.com/nccgroup/VulnerableDotNetHTTPRemoting\arrow-up-right]

 Task 2.
 Execute code on remote machine Use ysoserial.net to generate a payload in SoapFormat.
 Note that you might need to remove <SOAP:Body> tags from the resulting payload before testing.
 Also make sure you respect the format of SOAP messages.